openvswitch/ovs/Documentation/topics/testing.rst

 * `retis.sorted` - text file containing the output of `retis sort` executed on the `retis.data`, for convenience.

-Requires retis version 1.5 or newer.
+Requires retis version 1.5 or newer and enabling support for :doc:`/topics/usdt-probes`.

 .. _retis: https://github.com/retis-org/retis